Mt Rainier Guided Climb: What to Know Before Booking

 Do you need a guide to climb Mt Rainier?

 I’ve summited Mount St Helens and Mount Adams.
 I’ve climbed Mount Baker and reached Sherman Crater.
 I’ve completed one-day mountaineering courses three times with RMI and Northwest Alpine Guides.
-And I can say with certainty that I do not have the knowledge and skills to climb Mount Rainier without a guide.

 Can a beginner climb Mt Rainier?